glyph-cat/quickmenu-py/docs/BuiltInFuncAndVals.rst

 start
 ~~~~~

-This function helps you start your program.
+Use this function to launch a component or start your program.

 +-----------+-------------------------+---------------------+
 | Arguments | Description             | Type                |